schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 * 232.0.0.0/5
 * 255.255.255.255/32

+)

-Firewalls [@CBR03], packet filters, and intrusion detection systems, MUST be upgraded to be capable of monitoring and managing these addresses.
+Firewalls [@CBR03], packet filters, and intrusion detection systems, MUST be capable of monitoring and managing the newly extended unicast addresses.

-Routing protocols MUST treat these as unicast, globally routable addresses.
+Routing protocols MUST treat the newly extended unicast addresses as unicast, globally reachable addresses.

-## Enable Reverse DNS for 255.0.0.0/8

-Common deployments of the BIND routing daemon (e.g. Debian) map reverse DNS for 255. to a local empty domain and do not forward requests for that to in-addr.arpa.
-The daemon itself does not have such a limit, with modern versions correctly intercepting 255.255.255.255 only.

 # Implementation status

+## 0/8

+No implementation is currently known to allow the unicast use of 0/8.
+However, small Linux kernel patches provide this function.

+## 127/8

+No implementation is currently known to allow the unicast use of 127/8.
+There are preliminary Linux kernel patches that still have some remaining issues.
+In addition, system configuration scripts that configure the internal "loopback interface" probably need modification.

+## 225/8 thru 231/8

+No implementation is currently known to allow the unicast use of 0/8.
+However, small Linux kernel patches provide this function.

+## 240/4

-As of the release of the first version of this draft, Apple OSX and Apple IOS have been confirmed to support the use of 240.0.0.0/4 as unicast, globally reachable address space.
-Solaris, Linux, Android, and FreeBSD all treat it as such, also.
-These operating systems have supported 240/4 since 2008.
-Four out of the top 5 open source IoT stacks, also treat 240/4 as unicast, with a 3 line patch awaiting submission for the last.
-The [@RFC6126] Babel routing protocol fully supports 240/4, and patches have been submitted to the BGP/OSPF/ISIS capable routing daemon projects, "Bird", and "FRR".
+The following operating systems support the use of 240.0.0.0/4 as unicast, globally reachable address space: Solaris, Linux, Android, Apple OSX, Apple IOS, and FreeBSD.
+This support has existed since approximately 2008.
+Four out of the top 5 open source IoT stacks already treat 240/4 as unicast, with a 3 line patch awaiting submission for the fifth.

+Some deployments of the BIND Domain Name System implementation (e.g. Debian) override the reverse DNS for 255.in-addr.arpa. with a local empty domain, and do not forward requests for those addresses.
+These packages will require revision.

-No plans have been announced for modifications to any version of Microsoft Windows, however Windows developers are aware of the work required and are considering it for a future version.
+Recent versions of Microsoft Windows will not accept nor forward any packet with either a source or destination address in 240/4.
+Nor will they assign an interface address in this range, if one is offered via DHCP.
+No plans have been announced for modifications to any version of Microsoft Windows.
+Windows developers are aware of the work required, and are considering it for a future version.

-Patches are available for Linux for the other address spaces.
+Juniper routers block traffic for 240/4 by default, but there is a simple configuration switch to disable that check, at which point they are fully functional.

+Cisco routers are as yet unexplored.

+## Routing to extended unicast networks

+The reaction of free software routing applications to receiving routing updates that include the extended unicast addresses is as yet undetermined.

+Cisco and Juniper routers' reaction to seeing routing updates that include the extended unicast addresses is as yet undetermined.

+The [@RFC6126] Babel routing protocol and its (sole?) implementation fully supports unicast 240/4.
+The status of the other extended unicast networks in Babel is as yet unknown.

+Patches for allowing unicast 240/4 routes have been submitted to the BGP/OSPF/ISIS capable routing daemon projects, "Bird", and "FRR".
+However, there may be interoperability issues with unmodified daemons.

+## Zeroth and final addresses in subnets

+The specific configuration of a distant subnet is not generally known to a node that is sending traffic to an address in that subnet.
+The sender does not know the network mask of the destination subnet, so it cannot prohibit sending packets to the zeroth or final addresses in that subnet.
+Therefore, the main issue is not with distant nodes that communicate with these addresses, which should work without trouble, but with local area network equipment that does know the subnet address mask.

+Informally, most operating systems and networking equipment already supports the use of the zeroth address as a unicast address.

+Informally, most operating systems and networking equipment already supports the use of the final address in a point-to-point network as a unicast address.

 # Related Work

-The last attempts at making more IPv4 address space occurred in the 2008-2010 timeframe, with proposals for making it pure public routable unicast [@I-D.fuller-240space], or routable, but private, RFC1918 style address space [@I-D.wilson-class-e].
-Neither proposal gained traction in the IETF, however the first step - making 240/4 actually work - was almost universally adopted in the field.
+The last previous attempts at making more unicast IPv4 address space occurred in 2008-2010, with proposals for making 240/4 into pure public routable unicast [@I-D.fuller-240space], or routable, but private, RFC1918 style unicast address space [@I-D.wilson-class-e].
+Neither proposal gained rough consensus in the IETF.
+However, "running code" - making 240/4 actually work - was almost universally adopted in the field.

-It is presently unknown if any organization is making use of 240/4, 0/8, or any of the reserved portions of multicast now re-assigned to unicast.
-A network periscope study is planned.
+It is presently unknown if any organization is making local or global use on the network of 240/4, 0/8, 127/8, or any of the reserved portions of multicast now re-assigned to unicast.
+A network telescope study of existing traffic is planned.

 # IANA Considerations

-Although this memo requires implementations to treat these addresses the same as any other unicast addresses, it does not change the "reserved" status of any block.
-The IANA is requested to mark these new blocks as unallocated, with the understanding that future standards action will define how they are to be allocated.
+Although this document requires implementations to treat these addresses the same as any other unicast addresses, it does not determine how these addresses will be administratively allocated to Internet users.

 240.0.0.0/4 and 0.0.0.0/8 move from the "special purpose" registry (https://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml) and are added to the regular "ipv4-address-space" registry ( https://www.iana.org/assignments/ipv4-address-space/ipv4-address-space.xhtml)